-When you hear firsthand accounts of experiences that successful writers have had, it gives you new ideas and helps you to see your own creative writing in a more realistic light.
-These conversations give you insight and inspiration and help you feel a little less alone.
-More importantly, they give you hope for your own future as an author.
+When you hear firsthand accounts of experiences that successful writers have had, you gain insight that helps you see your own path in a more realistic light.
+These conversations give you information and inspiration and help you feel a little less alone.
+More importantly, they give you hope for your future as an author.

 Interviews on Writing

-Here are a few of my favorite resources for writing interviews that are packed with awesome tips for writers:
+Here are a few of my favorite resources for interviews with authors that are packed with awesome tips:

-- Writers on Writing: If you want to get the inside story on professional writing, I encourage you to listen to Writers on Writing, a weekly radio show hosted by Barbara DeMarco-Barrett, author of Pen on Fire: A Busy Woman’s Guide to Igniting the Writer Within (aff link).
-The show is available through streaming audio online and you can subscribe and listen to it via iTunes.
+- Writers on Writing: If you want to get the inside scoop on professional writing, I encourage you to listen to the podcast, Writers on Writing, hosted by Barbara DeMarco-Barrett, author of Pen on Fire: A Busy Woman’s Guide to Igniting the Writer Within (aff link).
 Load up on episodes and get prepared to learn everything you’ve ever wanted to know about professional writers, publishing, and book marketing.

-- Authors at Google: This subset of Google Talks includes interviews and talks given by authors at Google.
+- Authors at Google: This subset of Google Talks includes interviews and talks.
 Among the many luminaries you’ll find Elizabeth Gilbert, George R.R.
 Martin, and Neil Gaiman.
 I love that these talks are filmed and give us a chance to see the authors’ personalities in action.